 context of accounting in accordance with the standard.

-Concepts of volatility measurement included in an esop
+Concepts of volatility measurement included in an ESOP

 IFRS 2 deals in detail with various factors that must be taken into account: